Stuffed Taco Bell Peppers

 Growing up, my mom would make traditional stuffed peppers all the time.
 Think homemade tomato sauce, ground beef, breadcrumbs, and rice.
 YUM!

-Years ago we started making lighter stuffed peppers and since we loved that recipe so much, we thought it would be fun (and delicious) to add a taco twist.
+Years ago, we started making healthy stuffed peppers and loved them so much, we thought it would be fun (and delicious) to add a taco twist.

 Stuffed peppers are such an easy dinner because you just brown your meat, mix your filling, stuff, and bake!
 Perfect for taco night!

-You can get this delicious and healthy dinner on the table in under an hour.
+Most of these ingredients are pantry staples, and there are only 11 ingredients needed for this delicious dinner that you can get on the table in under an hour.
 You’re going to love it!

 Also, if you like stuffed peppers as much as we do, you need to try our Whole30 Stuffed Peppers, our Unstuffed Peppers, Stuffed Pepper Casserole, or our Stuffed Pepper Soup.